noblethrasher/C-/readme.md

 ##Description and Motivation

 C♭ is a correctness-oriented dialect of C#.
 For the most part, it is a subset of C#, or rather it can be realized using a C# compiler.
 The motive for specifying this language is similar to the one that led to the creation of design patterns: to enable better communication between programmers.
-So, instead of saying something like “you should mark all of your fields `readonly`” or “avoid code reuse through inheritance”,  I can now simply argue for using C♭ when you can and C# when you must, and hopefully avoid religious arguments over style guides.
+So, instead of stating something like “you should mark all of your fields `readonly`” or “avoid code reuse through inheritance”,  I can now simply argue for using C♭ when you can and C# when you must, and hopefully avoid religious arguments over style guides.

 ###Normative